 Garden of the Sleeping Giant

-Located roughly halfway between Nadi and Lautoka, this estate contains a collection of 30 to 40 varieties of Asian orchids and cattleya hybrids, is not just for horticulture enthusiasts.
-It’s a combined commercial nursery and fantasy garden at the foot of the Sabeto Mountains, in the shadow of the ridge known as the ‘Sleeping Giant’.
-Once the garden was the private collection of the former US actor Raymond Burr (best known for his role as Perry Mason) it’s perhaps the best known attraction in the Nadi, Denarau & Lautoka area.
+Located roughly halfway between Nadi and Lautoka, this estate contains a collection of 30 to 40 varieties of Asian orchids and cattleya hybrids.
+A combined commercial nursery and fantasy garden it’s situated at the foot of the Sabeto Mountains, in the shadow of the ridge known as the ‘Sleeping Giant’.
+Once the private collection of the former US actor Raymond Burr (best known for his role as Perry Mason) it’s perhaps the best known attraction in the Nadi, Denarau & Lautoka area.

 The highlight of the garden tour however, is not just the orchids.
 Of equal interest is a meandering stroll on a canopy-covered boardwalk through gorgeous landscaped grounds, across lily ponds up to the edge of a densely vegetated jungle.
 The turn-off to the garden is about five km from Nadi Airport, on your right as you head towards Lautoka.
 Take this side road for about two km.
 You could take a bus and hoof it from the main road, but it’s naturally easier if you have a rental car.
 Admission is charged.